 Control: Menus, Settings and Physical Controls

-What Else is Important When Selecting a Point and Shoot Camera?
+What Else Is Important When Selecting A Point And Shoot Camera?

 In addition to what we tested, it's important to take the specifications of each camera into account.
 Factors like sensor size, focal length, maximum aperture and connectivity will have a profound impact on how you can use your camera.
 But before you can decide what you need, you first have to understand how these specs affect your photos.

-Sensor: Size is Key
+Sensor: Size vs. Quality

 Focal Length: How Far Can It Zoom?